justinchoi001/liferay-learn-0/docs/commerce/user-guide/content/creating-a-catalog-page.md

 ## Configure the _Search Bar_ Widget

-The _Search Bar_ widget must be configured to display data from the Global scope.
+The _Search Bar_ widget must be configured to display data from the Global site scope.
 This is because all products are stored at the global level and not the site level.

 1. Click the _3-dot icon_ then _Configuration_ on the _Search Bar_ widget.